tmihalicek/ansible-ea-deployer/README.md

 ## Requirements

 SSH public key authentication.
-Username should have passwordless `sudo su -`
+Username should have passwordless `sudo su -`.
+Sudoers.d example: (`/etc/sudoers.d/username`).

-### /etc/sudoers.d/username

     username ALL=(ALL) NOPASSWD: ALL